Modern Slavery

 ESG policy

-Following the introduction of our Environmental, Social and Governance (ESG) Strategy in 2022, we have established an ESG Policy.
-This references our approach to managing modern slavery and human trafficking risk within Vida itself and sets out what action will be taken if any instances of modern slavery are found.
+Our ESG Policy is reviewed and updated biennially and references our approach to managing modern slavery and human trafficking risk within Vida itself and sets out what action will be taken if any instances of modern slavery are found.
 Any instances of modern slavery or human trafficking affecting any employee should be reported to the HR team and where appropriate support can be provided.
 Breaches of the ESG Policy are reported through our governance structure.

 People policies